Suspect in Jazmine Barnes' murder shot at wrong vehicle, according to info read in court

 Eric Black Jr. admitted to driving the vehicle involved in the 7-year-old's murder, a judge said in court.

-Black allegedly told investigators there was another person with him, who was sitting in the front passenger seat.
-He claims the passenger was the one who shot at Barnes and her family.
+Black allegedly told investigators his passenger, identified in court as Larry W. was the one shot at Barnes and her family.

+Officials have not confirmed a second arrest.
+The Harris County Sheriff's Office is holding a press conference Sunday at 2 p.m. to provide more information on this case.

-According to information read in court, Black and the passenger targeted the wrong vehicle.
+According to information read in court, Black and Larry W. mistakenly targeted the wrong vehicle.
 They did not realize they had the wrong vehicle until they saw it on the news later in the day.

 RAW VIDEO: Suspect in Jasmine Barnes' murder appears in PC Court

-Black and the passenger were identified by an anonymous source who directly emailed Sheriff Ed Gonzalez.
-The source told Gonzalez that the suspects were not in a red pickup truck like originally thought, but they were driving a rental car, later identified as a dark-colored Kia.
+Black and Larry W. were identified by an anonymous source who directly emailed Sheriff Ed Gonzalez.
+The source told Sheriff Gonzalez that the two suspects were not in a red pickup truck like originally thought, but they were driving a rental car, later identified as a dark-colored Kia.

 READ: Deputies looking for 4-door red pickup in fatal shooting of 7-year-old